skypu/ChatDev/README.md

 ## 📖 about code changes
-model_backend.py:line 69; because the tiktoken module is designed for openai, deepseek models encoding methods are not included, so i set it to "cl100k_base" in other files i just commented all the gpt stuffs.
+model_backend.py:line 69; because the tiktoken module is designed for openai, deepseek models encoding methods are not included, so i set it to "cl100k_base" to use local ollama, i modified the model_backend, added a func call_ai, a class to handel the ollama response:OllamaChatCompletion in other files i just commented all the gpt stuffs.

 if you have any problems, feel free to talk with me.